DimimiS/image-compression/README.md

-## Diploma Thesis Titled:
+## Diploma Thesis
+This is a repo for my master degree's thesis.

 # Image Compression With The Use Of Neural Networks
-This is a repo for my master degree's thesis.
-It is about image compression with the use of neural networks

 ### First implementation
-The first try for the creation of the model was quite simple and based on the Cifar10 dataset
+The first try for the creation of the model was quite simple and based on the Cifar10 dataset.

+### Implementation progress
+Both binary crossentropy and mean square error were used.
+The results are very blurry and the small size of the images of the dataset are suspected

 ### Future steps
 Future steps include: